 This is not the type of thing you can cure on your own.
 I would recommend finding a functional medicine doctor (one that specializes in supplements and diet), a naturopathic doctor or a homeopath in your community.

 If you want to get started on a good protocol while researching holistic health care practitioners, there is a very good book by Dr. Jacob Teitelbaum, From Fatigue to Fantastic.

 There is effective treatment for chronic fatigue syndrome and fibromyalgia.
 Our published research has shown that 91% of patients can improve, with an average 90% increase in quality of life, by treating with the “SHINE Protocol.”
 SHINE stands for Sleep, Hormonal support, Infections, Nutritional support, and Exercise as able.
 This requires a comprehensive approach.
 To find a physician who knows how to treat you, I recommend the Fibromyalgia and Fatigue Centers.

-Robin Miller, Integrative Medicine, answeredUnfortunately there is no cure for chronic fatigue syndrome.
+Robin Miller, MD, Integrative Medicine, answeredUnfortunately there is no cure for chronic fatigue syndrome.
 Since we do not know what causes chronic fatigue it is difficult to find a cure.
 Treatment revolves around alleviating pain, improving the quality of sleep, and cognitive behavioral therapy to help improve mood and deal with a chronic illness.
 Gentle exercise is also helpful for patients with chronic fatigue.
 Therefore, there are treatments to help treat the symptoms but there is no cure.